Iamvivek-gupta/interview/system.Design.md

    - Example: In a blog application, if a user attempts to publish a post, consistency ensures that the post is not published if it violates any constraints, such as a missing required field or an invalid reference to a category.

 3. **Isolation**:
-   - Isolation ensures that transactions are executed independently of each other, as if they were executed sequentially.
+   - Isolation ensures that transactions are executed independently of each other, as if multiple trasactions are executing sequentially.
 It prevents interference between concurrent transactions, thereby maintaining data integrity and consistency.
    - In MySQL, isolation levels such as READ COMMITTED, REPEATABLE READ, and SERIALIZABLE control the degree of isolation between transactions.
    - Example: Consider a scenario where multiple users simultaneously update their profile information.
 Isolation ensures that each user's transaction sees a consistent snapshot of the data and is not affected by concurrent updates from other users.